invap/rt-monitor-example-app/README.md

 #endif
 ```
-The reader should note that the example proposes an interface providing high level capabilities for operating with the LCD.
+The reader should note that the example proposes an interface providing high level functionalities for operating with the LCD.
 If we consider the hardware-software system proposed in [Figure 1](#hardware-software-system), in general, the low-level interface of the LCD hardware devices do not provide any capability for inspecting the state of the hardware component.
 This characteristic, shared with many other hardware components, is a key argument behind the addition of an event type for *component function calls* (see Section [Event language](https://github.com/invap/rt-monitor/blob/main/README.md#event-language "Event language") for further details), as it provides an effective connection between the operation of the component, part of the software under test and whose internal behaviour is not being verified, and a digital twin, used by the monitor for checking the properties of interest.
 In the case of the LCD of the present application, it is implemented in "[ex_display.py](https://github.com/invap/rt-monitor/blob/main/framework/components/rt_monitor_example_app/ex_display.py)").
 For a more detailed explanation regarding the (black box) runtime verification of components see Section [Monitoring components](https://github.com/invap/rt-monitor/blob/main/README.md#monitoring-components).

 ## Implementations of the application